WeTransfer/activerecord_autoreplica/README.md

     end

 Connection strings (URLs) are also supported, just like in ActiveRecord itself:

     AutoReplica.using_read_replica_at('sqlite3:/replica_db_145.sqlite3') do
       ...
     end

+Note that this will create and disconnect a ConnectionPool each time the block is called.

+The other option is to create the ConnectionPool yourself, and pass it to `using_read_replica_pool`:

+    AutoReplica.using_read_replica_pool(my_connection_pool) do
+      ...
+    end

+This will release connections to the pool at the end of the block, but not close them.

 To use in Rails controller context (for all actions of this controller):

     class SlowDataReportsController < ApplicationController